apcs-lincoln/sample-repo-new/README.md

-# Type your name - APCS Portfolio
+# Abe Lincoln - CS Portfolio
 A showcase of your projects in 2023-2024

 Included in this portfolio are the following projects: